-She has worked extensively in the field of behavioral health for the past 34 years.
+She has worked extensively in the field of behavioral health since 1986.
 She is a master’s level licensed professional counselor (LPC), a board-certified art therapist (ATR-BC), a certified advanced alcohol and drug counselor (CAADC), a certified sex addiction therapist/supervisor (CSAT-S), and a certified multiple addictions therapist/supervisor (CMAT-S).
 Cheryl is professionally trained in dialectical behavioral therapy (DBT), motivational interviewing (MI), and 12-step facilitation.

 Cheryl has presented at numerous national and international conferences.
 Her presentation topics include women and addiction; sexual addiction and the chemically dependent population; adolescent self-injury; understanding co-occurring disorders; benefits of art therapy when working with a substance abuse population; the importance of a continuum of care; family systems approach to addiction treatment; and dialectical behavior therapy (DBT) with adults, teens, and families.
 She has also co-authored peer-reviewed research and has been published in the Journal of Substance Abuse Treatment, The Journal of Treatment and Prevention: Sexual Addiction and Compulsivity, and numerous articles for trade magazines.